-The aim of this research study was to understand graduate students perceptions of simulations in preparing them for school leadership and to identify if simulations help students meet the course objectives.
-Based on the data presented in this study one could clearly gather that education simulations, whether it is the Ed Leadership SIMSs platform or another delivery model, are well perceived by graduate students.
+The aim of this research study was to understand graduate students’ perceptions of simulations in preparing them for school leadership and to identify if simulations help students meet the course objectives.
+After experiencing four or more Ed Leadership SIMs, 42 out of 42 graduate students in this study reported that educational simulations were effective or highly effective.
+Based on the data presented in this study one could clearly gather that educational simulations, whether it is the Ed Leadership SIMSs platform or another delivery model, are well perceived by graduate students.
 One student explained, "They (simulations) provided a good training ground to try and make mistakes without real consequence.”
 This is normally the goal of simulations.

-Graduate students studying to become principals are well versed in coursework and instructional strategies.
-Perhaps they might be more critical than other professionals when it comes to graduate coursework.
-This study made clear that educational simulations, and discussions around the simulation itself, were highly valued as an instructional method by students.
-Participants who engaged in the simulations valued discussions and consequently had a broader perspective because of the experience.
-Evidence of a broadened perspective was heard from one student who said, “The answers are not always exactly as we would choose or say, however it is good to see how small actions have a great impact on a situation.”

-All participants in the study rated educational simulations as effective or highly effective as an instructional strategy that helped them meet the course objectives.
-One comment addressed this saying, “I feel like the simulations were a valuable resources to prepare future leaders.
+Graduate students studying to become principals and/or superintendents are well versed in coursework and in instructional strategies.
+This study made clear that experiencing educational simulations and the discussions that ensued, were highly valued as an instructional method by students.
+Participants who engaged in the simulations reported that they valued discussions and consequently had a broader perspective because of the experience.
+Evidence of a broadened perspective was heard from one student who commented, “The answers are not always exactly as we would choose or say, however it is good to see how small actions have a great impact on a situation.”
+A graduate student supported this idea when sharing, “I feel like the simulations were a valuable resources to prepare future leaders.
 I’m glad I had the chance to learn from them.
 The class was much more engaging and relevant than reading a traditional textbook.”
-Comments like this sum up the overall data from participants and confirm that educational simulations are a worthy instructional tool to prepare future principals.
+Comments like this sum up the overall data from participants and confirm that educational simulations are a worthy instructional tool to prepare future principals and superintendents.

-As technology improves so will the tools and resources available to prepare school leaders.
-Simulations are currently a highly effective tool that licensure programs should consider in preparing school leaders.
+As technology improves, so will the tools and resources available to prepare school leaders.
+Simulations are currently a highly effective tool that licensure programs should consider utilizing when preparing school leaders.
+Johnson (2016) found that recent graduates of educational leadership preparation programs reported a lack of training in budget, achievement data analysis, parental involvement, dealing with difficult parents, and human resources.
+Each of these items has a specific simulation that was facilitated in this study (p.
+11).
 The comments, insights and suggestions from participants in this study convey the overall benefit of simulations and the importance of the discussions that follow.
-Perhaps school districts wanting to further train their principals or ensure principals handle situations in a similar manner could benefit from educational simulations.
+Perhaps school districts wanting to further train their principals or to ensure principals handle situations in a similar manner could benefit from educational simulations.

 The data from this study clearly answered the research questions.
-Education simulations do help prepare school leaders by engaging them in real-life scenarios and building their confidence to handle other complex situations they will soon face in the field.
+Educational simulations do help prepare school leaders by engaging them in real-life scenarios and building their confidence to handle other complex situations they will soon face in the field.
 The simulations build the perspectives of future school leaders and help them to critically analyze complex situations.
-After engaging graduate students in education simulations and seeing the data not utilizing them as an instructional tool seems like education malpractice.
+After engaging graduate students in educational simulations and analyzing the data, a lack of using educational simulations as an instructional tool seems like educational malpractice.

-Bibliography
+References

 Aldrich, C. (2009).
 Learning Online With Games, Simulations, and Virtual Worlds: Strategies for Online Instruction.
 San Francisco: Jossey Bass.